wstool/wst/README.md

 ### Execution Architecture

 The execution is designed with flexibility and scalability in mind, accommodating various execution contexts through a structured yet adaptable architecture.
-This architecture is built upon four key entities: Sandboxes, Servers, Services, and Environments.
+This architecture is built upon key entities: Actions, Environments, Instances, Sandboxes, Servers and Services.
 Each plays a crucial role in ensuring that our application can be deployed and managed effectively across different platforms.

+#### Actions

+Actions create an execution pipeline that allow executing actions in order as well as supporting parallel execution.

+#### Environments

+An Environment is a higher-level abstraction that groups together Sandboxes of a specific type, facilitating communication and interaction among services deployed within them.
+It serves as a shared context or domain where:

+- For **Local** execution, it might represent a specific filesystem root where configurations are stored.
+- In **Docker**, it could imply a shared network that allows containerized services to communicate.
+- For **Kubernetes**, it generally encompasses a namespace, providing a unified operational scope for deployments.

+The concept of an Environment is essential for managing and scaling our application's deployment across different execution contexts.
+It allows for a cohesive management layer that abstracts the underlying complexities of service interaction and network communication, ensuring that services can seamlessly discover and communicate with each other regardless of their deployment context.

+#### Instances

+Instance is a base block that defines all services and actions and glue everything together.

 #### Sandboxes